 Although I followed Anthony Bourdain’s career religiously, I didn’t know how deep his struggle with depression was.
 I guess I should have realized it, considering his longtime heroin use and other battles, which he was very open about, but I just didn’t know.
 As someone who suffers from Bipolar disorder, I completely understand the ups and downs of the depressed mind.
 I just wish he had gotten help.

-Apparently, in the weeks leading up to his suicide, Bourdain had sought medical advice, but had not heeded it.
+Apparently, in the weeks leading up to his suicide, Bourdain sought medical advice from a mental health professional, but had not heeded it.
 Oh, how I wish he had.
-His own mother didn’t even know.
+His own mother didn’t even know how badly he was hurting.
 She had spoken with him not long before he took his own life and she sensed that nothing was wrong—that he was ok.
 So often people hide the way they feel from everyone around them, for multiple reasons.
 Either they don’t want to burden others, or they’ve been feeling that way for so long, they’re just used to it.

 Depression is a beast, a cold and cruel demon, and for those who suffer with it deeply enough to contemplate suicide, there is help available.
 If you or someone you know suffers from depression, please reach out.
 It’s hard to admit the way you feel, hard to admit that life is tougher for you than for some, but there is a way out.